Comcast/rulio/doc/Manual.md

 `ruleId` are bound to the matching event, the current location, and the matching rule id respectively.

+The `code` is evaluated as a block, so the value of the last expression becomes the value of the code block.
+No explicit `return` is needed or permitted.

-If the value returned by block is truthy, then the condition evaluation continues.
+If the value returned by the block is truthy, then the condition evaluation continues.
 In addition, if the value returned is an object, then the set of bindings is extended with those name/value pairs.
 The keys should be the variables without the `?` prefix.